 There are many humidifier options out there, so I’ll make it a little easier for you by recommending a couple of my favorites.

-The Pure Guardian H965AR is an ultrasonic cool mist humidifier that costs about USD$ 40, a great option if you are on a budget.
+The Pure Guardian H965AR is an ultrasonic cool mist humidifier is a great option if you are on a budget.
 This tabletop unit is great for small rooms.
 It has a one-gallon capacity tank, and the unit shuts off when the tank is empty.

 This is the humidifier I started with for my plants, back when my collection was much smaller!
 I found that if I ran it only in the mornings, it could go for a few days without needing the tank to be refilled.